Conan the Formidable: Plot summary

 Figuring that more of his own kind will attract too much attention, Raseri decides to leave the swamp to look for his children by asking the local humans if they have seen a man resembling Conan.
 Fosull decides on a similar plan, but coats himself in mud (so as not to display his green skin) and follows the cart's tracks, knowing what they look like.
 Fosull manages to get a ride with a drunken wine seller in his cart.
 Dake forces Conan to display his strength so that it may be measured.
 Dake learns that Conan is stronger than all the rest of his freak show combined and sets Conan to use as his strongman for the traveling circus.

 Raseri eventually finds Fosull's wagon and learns that the cart in front of him contains a Varg who is tracking their children.
 Fosull learns that he is being tracked by a giant, but knows not who.
 Dake exhibits his circus to a village.
 Eventually, Conan discovers that rage helps in weakening Dake's spell.
 Soon, Penz reveals he knows a few of Dake's spells.

 Fosull and Raseri form a temporary alliance to rescue their children.
 Dake meets up with a caravan of other merchants.
 They stop for the night and Dake sends Morja to the leader of the caravan as a gift.
 Raseri and Fosull have managed to sneak up secretly.
 This enrages Dake's slaves and they manage to break the spell of entrapment set upon them.
 The former-slaves, Raseri, and Fosull manage to rescue Morja before she arrives at the merchant's wagon.

 The group kills the merchant and several guards in the ensuing battle.
 Oren throws a rock at Dake as he's reciting his enslavement spell.
 The spell gets 2/3 done and binds the ex-slaves, Raseri, and Fousull (except for Conan) before the thrown rock smashes Dake's teeth preventing the final articulation of the spell.
 Conan promptly slays Dake in the process.

 Raseri is convinced that the group should not be able to leave knowing how to get to his village of giants.
 Raseri tells the group that he has a potion which will help them forget how to get to his village.
 However, his potion is actually a poison.
 Penz sprinkles a powder (stolen from Dake) that turns all liquid to water into the cups of the slaves while Raseri is not watching.
-Eveyone drinks the potion and Raseri reveals they are about to die.
+Everyone drinks the potion and Raseri reveals they are about to die.
 Fosull, whose drink was not sprinkled with the magical powder, kills Raseri with his poisoned spear and dies shortly afterwards.
 Raseri's death also prevents the poison from taking effect.
 Soon, Teyle decides to let the group leave and the book is concluded.